chatox/networks-science-course/theory/README.md

 * Read the [chapter 4](http://networksciencebook.com/chapter/4) of the book by Barabási

-## Session 8: Modelling SF networks
+## Session 8: Modelling heterogeneous networks

 ### Before class